ProfJigsaw/StackOverflow-lite/README.md

 > npm start

-This runs the background processes;
+This runs the following script on the background processes;

 ```
 nodemon app.js --exec babel-node --presets babel-preset-es2015